openvinotoolkit/openvino_tensorflow/docs/TROUBLESHOOTING.md

     OPENVINO_TF_DISABLED_OPS="Squeeze,Greater,Gather,Unpack"

 ## 4. Setting Cluster Size Limit
-If there are multiple clusters executing and smaller clusters are causing the issue, you can set the cluster size limit which will only execute the larger clusters on OpenVINO.
+If there are multiple clusters executing and smaller clusters are causing the issue, you can set the cluster size limit which will only execute the larger clusters on OpenVINO™.
 This way, the smaller clusters will be executed on native TensorFlow and you can still have the performance benefit of executing larger clusters on OpenVINO™.
 You should set the cluster size limit by setting the environment variable below.
 Adjust the value that works best for your model (see the example below).

     OPENVINO_TF_MIN_NONTRIVIAL_NODES=25

 ## 5. Optimizing Keras Models for OpenVINO™ integration with TensorFlow

 Some Keras models may include training ops which leads TensorFlow to produce control flow ops.
 Since the control flow ops are not supported by OpenVINO™, the graph might be partitioned to smaller clusters.
-Freezing the model can remove these ops and improve the overall performance using OpenVINO™ integration with TensorFlow.
+Freezing the model can remove these ops and improve the overall performance using **OpenVINO™ integration with TensorFlow**.

 Below is a sample inference application with DenseNet121 using Keras API.